 What brought me to work with grief and loss

-I have experienced multiple bereavements, but it wasn’t until my more recent counselling training that I realised the impact other losses have had on my life, which led me directly to The Grief Recovery Institute® in the States and the recovery process their founders developed.
+I have experienced multiple bereavements, but it wasn’t until my counselling training with the bereavement charity Cruse that I realised the impact other losses have had on my life.
+This led me directly to The Grief Recovery Institute® in the States and the recovery process their founders developed.

 I grew up in Ethiopia while my parents were aid workers during the famine of the mid 1980s.
-I saw things a child should never see, and was sometimes surrounded by intense loss and suffering.
+I saw things a child should never see, and was sometimes surrounded by intense loss and suffering on a scale that is hard to fathom.

-I lost much of my functioning when I developed a neuro-immune condition 2016.
-When I was finally diagnosed, I was told there were no medical answers for my condition.
-I was often bed bound and in and out of wheelchairs.
+In 2016, I developed a neuro-immune condition that took much of my functioning.
+When I was finally diagnosed, I was told there were no medical answers.
+I was often bed-bound and in and out of wheelchairs.

-Before this, I had been very active, and worked as a successful musician and performing artist alongside my teaching career.
+Before this, I had been very active - as a successful musician and performing artist alongside my coaching and teaching career.
 I lost so many of the simple, everyday things I had taken for granted: running, swimming, the dance classes I loved, moving around my flat and choosing when to brush my teeth and hair.
 Most of all, I lost the ability to sing for many years - the thing I most lived for.
 At times it felt like an indefinite prison sentence in my own body.

-It has taken nine years and a lot of work, the support of my family, friends and community, and I’ve developed the tools and resilience to build a beautiful, flourishing life around these losses.
+It has taken ten years and a lot of work, the support of my family, friends and community, and I’ve developed the tools and resilience to build a beautiful, flourishing life around these losses.
 Even better, I have regained so much of my health and independence too.
-The Grief Recovery Method® has become a vital part of that process for me - I will keep living my own work.
+The Grief Recovery Method® has become a vital part of that process for me - I will keep living the work I share with clients.

-I often get asked by clients, “don’t you find this work depressing?”
-If it sounds as if the Grief Recovery Method® involves a lot of heavy lifting, it certainly is action-orientated, and a successful outcome depends on what you are prepared to put into it as a client.
+I often get asked by people, “don’t you find this work depressing?”
+If it sounds as if the Grief Recovery Method® involves a lot of emotional heavy lifting, it certainly is action-orientated - a successful outcome depends on what you are prepared to put into it as a client.
 But this is the most uplifting work I’ve ever had the privilege of sharing with people.
-And I can promise that whenever there is the right moment to bring joy and fun into our time together, I will.
+And I can promise that whenever there is the right moment to bring joy, curiosity and fun into our time together, I will.
 Healing is emotional as much as intellectual and above all, we will both be honouring the truth of your feelings.